Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Discovery and Observations

 From Figure \ref{fig:ew_bpt}, we see that KUG 0810+227 is a post-starburst galaxy.
-The archival SDSS spectrum displays weak H$\alpha$ emission and extremely strong H$\delta$ absorption, with a Lick H$\delta_{A}$ index of $7.67 \pm 0.17$ \AA \ as measured by \citet{brinchmann04}, providing confirmation of this classification.
-This is consistent with the tendency for TDEs to be found in post-starburst, or ``quiescent Balmer-strong'', host galaxies \citep[e.g.,][]{arcavi14, french16, law-smith17}.
+The archival SDSS spectrum displays weak H$\alpha$ emission and extremely strong H$\delta$ absorption, with a Lick H$\delta_{A}$ index of $7.67 \pm 0.17$ \AA \ as measured by \citet{brinchmann04}, confirming this classification.
+This is consistent with the tendency for TDEs to be found in post-starburst, or ``quiescent Balmer-strong'', host galaxies \citep[e.g.][]{arcavi14, french16, law-smith17}.
 Additionally, the host of ASASSN-19dj is similar to many other TDE hosts in terms of its star formation history.
-Compared to other TDE hosts, KUG 0810+227 is similar in its line ratios, although the low-ionization line ratios are slightly higher than the rest, potentially suggesting the contribution of shocks.
-The possibility that KUG 0810+227 hosts an LLAGN is in line with the fact that hosts of other TDE such as ASASSN-14ae \citep{holoien14b}, ASASSN-14li \citep{holoien16a, french20}, ASASSN-19bt \citep{holoien19c}, show evidence for weak AGN activity.
+Compared to other TDE hosts, KUG 0810+227 is also similar in its line ratios.
+The possibility that KUG 0810+227 hosts an LLAGN is in line with the fact that hosts of other TDE such as ASASSN-14ae \citep{holoien14b}, ASASSN-14li \citep{holoien16a, french20}, and ASASSN-19bt \citep{holoien19c} show evidence for weak AGN activity.

-The fact that KUG 0810+227 has both LINER-like line ratios and is a RG is in line with several studies on the ionization processes in post starburst galaxies. \citet{depropris14} compiled a sample of ten post-starburst galaxies with Hubble Space Telescope (HST) imaging, optical spectra, X-ray, far-infrared, and radio data.
+The fact that KUG 0810+227 is a RG is in line with several studies on the ionization processes in post starburst galaxies. \citet{depropris14} compiled a sample of ten post-starburst galaxies with Hubble Space Telescope (HST) imaging, optical spectra, X-ray, far-infrared, and radio data.
 They found no evidence of AGN down to an Eddington ratio of 0.1\% in these galaxies.
-Similarly, \citet{french18} found that many post-starburst galaxies have LINER-like line ratios, and that most are in the RG region of the WHAN diagram.
+Similarly, \citet{french18} found that many post-starburst galaxies have LINER-like line ratios and that most are in the RG region of the WHAN diagram.
 The TDE hosts in particular have lower H$\alpha$ EW, placing them solidly in the RG region \citep{french17}.
 However, \citet{prieto16} suggests that the host galaxy of the TDE ASASSN-14li, which we note is a RG in the WHAN diagram, may host an AGN.